-The application period for the 2015 Western INBRE Summer Fellows is now closed!
+The application for the 2017 Western INBRE Summer Fellows in Idaho is now available.

 The Western IDeA Regional Network was formed to support regional collaborations focused on common scientific themes.
 Opportunities exist for undergraduate students from the region to participate in transformative research experiences in the Western IDeA states.
 Individual INBRE Programs within the Western Region host expertise-specific student programs, such as lab fellowships, workshops, and summer camps.

 1) Students from Western IDeA states (Alaska, Hawaii, Montana, New Mexico, Nevada, and Wyoming) interested in visiting and working in Idaho may apply for a 2017 Summer Western INBRE Visiting Fellowship at the University of Idaho, Idaho State University, or Boise State University.